By-Laws of TEACH

 Section 3.
 Duties and Responsibilities

 By submitting an application for membership to TEACH, members agree to abide by all standards and policies of TEACH as established by the Board of Directors.
-Members shall refrain from engaging in any activity that may bring reproach on TEACH or parentally directed education.
-All TEACH members agree that while at TEACH functions they will not teach anything against the stated core beliefs.
+Members shall refrain from engaging in any activity that may bring reproach on TEACH or parent-directed education.
+All TEACH members agree that while at TEACH functions they will not teach nor act against the stated core beliefs.

 Section 4 - Termination of Membership

-Members may terminate membership in TEACH at any time by providing notice of the same to the Membership Committee.
-Membership of any member may be involuntarily terminated by a majority vote of the entire Board of Directors whenever in its judgment the best interest of TEACH will be served thereby.
+Members may terminate membership in TEACH at any time with no notification necessary.
+Membership of any member may be involuntarily terminated by a majority vote of the Board of Directors whenever in its judgment the best interest of TEACH will be served thereby.

 With the exception of Article VIII, which is irrevocable and not subject to amendment, these by-laws shall be adopted and thereafter amended only by a majority vote of the TEACH membership.
 Additionally, The Constitution (including Core Beliefs) shall be adopted and thereafter amended only by a two thirds (2/3) majority vote of the TEACH membership.

-Any proposed changes to the By-Laws or Constitution shall be submitted by TEACH members in writing no later than February 1st.
+Any proposed changes to the By-Laws or Constitution shall be submitted by TEACH members in writing.